therealozp/class-notes/economics of business strategy/competition and competitors.md

 - competing in quantities (Cournot competition): the decision variable for a firm's profit is the amount they produce. manufacturers typically produce in quantities. e.g. auto manufacturing where they forecast an MSRP based on their opponents' decisions - price is "discovered" in the market
 - competing in prices: the decision variable is how high a firm sets their prices. **quantity** is discovered in the market.
 ## Cournot competition
-the myopic Cournot's assumption: always believe that the rival will leave the output the same, despite us changing our own output.
+the myopic Cournot assumption: always believe that the rival will leave the output the same, despite us changing our own output.

 suppose that firm 1 produces at $q_{1}$, and firm 2 at $q_{2}$. together, they produce $Q =(q_{1}+q_{2})$. the profit function for firm 1 would be:
 $$\begin{align}